zakirsajib/gatsby-starter-delog/README.md

 * Site URL
 * Homepage Title
 * Homepage Description
-* To get the Contact form working. you need too add a form at [W3Layouts forms](https://my.w3layouts.com/Forms/).
-Follow the steps [How to enable W3Layouts Contact form](https://w3layouts.com/articles/introducing-contact-forms-for-static-websites/) instructions to create a form then your contact form is all set.

 ### Add Google Analytics
 Change `trackingId` in `gatsby-config.js` at `gatsby-plugin-google-analytics` plugin

 ---

-I hope you will build a great website with Delog.
-If you like it please spread the word, Feel free to contribute and raise a pull request :)

 For issues,feedback on enhancement or sharing your new awesome website built with delog.
-[Create New Issue](https://github.com/W3Layouts/gatsby-starter-delog/issues/new) Here
+[Create New Issue](https://github.com/zakirsajib/gatsby-starter-delog/issues/new) Here

----

-## Roadmap
-We are maintaining future task in [Github Project](https://github.com/W3Layouts/gatsby-starter-delog/projects/1), even though most changes are instantaious.
-We try keep them posted here.

 ---